Funding Responsibility

 Charged to Requesting Department

 HEAF funds are designated for remodeling and renovation activities.
-The Facilities Department will not accept accounts designated with an X-6000 extension through the normal work process.
+Facilities will not accept accounts designated with an X-6000 extension through the normal work process.
 All requests for work charged to these accounts are to be requested in writing to the Director of Facilities Management.

 With the exception of certain general facilities planning support, all services to auxiliary enterprises and other Non-E&G fund supported activities are provided on a reimbursable basis.